acdh-oeaw/repo-php-util/docs/files/fedora/acl/WebAcl.php.txt

      * All rules describing resource from ACL currently in effect are
      * automatically moved to the newly created ACL.
      *
+     * Resource has to permanently exist in the repository for operation to
+     * succeed (you can not create a resource's ACL within the same transaction
+     * a resource was created).
+If it is not a case, a `NotFound` exception is
+     * rised.
+     *
      * If an ACL attached directly to the resource already exists, nothing
      * happens.
+     * @throws \RuntimeException
      */
     public function createAcl(): WebAcl {
         $resMeta = $this->res->getMetadata();